-3. Inadequate Control Measures:
+Inadequate Control Measures:

-Any control measure shall be considered an “inadequate control measure” if it is not designed, implemented, or operating in accordance with the requirements of the permit, including the specific requirements in each program area in Part I.E or requirements for specific permittees in Part III.
+A control measure shall be considered an inadequate control measure if it is not designed or implemented in accordance with the requirements of the permit, including the specific requirements in each program area in Part I.E or requirements for specific permittees in Part III.
+A control measure shall also be considered an inadequate control measure if it is not implemented and maintained to operate in accordance with the design.

-4. Control Measure Requiring Routine Maintenance:
+Control Measure Requiring Routine Maintenance:

-Any control measure shall be considered a “control measure requiring routine maintenance” if it is still operating in accordance with its design and the requirements of this permit, but requires maintenance to prevent associated potential for failure during a runoff event.
+A control measure shall be considered a control measure requiring routine maintenance if it is still operating in accordance with its design and the requirements of this permit, but requires maintenance to prevent potential failure during a future runoff event.

-5. Minimize:
+Minimize:

-The term “minimize,” for purposes of implementing control measures of this permit, means reduce and/or eliminate to the extent achievable using control measures that are technologically available and economically practicable and achievable in light of best industry practices.
+The term minimize, for purposes of implementing control measures of this permit, means reduce and/or eliminate to the extent achievable using control measures that are technologically available and economically practicable and achievable in light of best industry practices.

-C. PROGRAM DESCRIPTION DOCUMENT (PDD)
+PROGRAM DESCRIPTION DOCUMENT

-1. Records
+Development and Maintenance

 The permittee must develop and maintain records in the form of a program description document (PDD).
 PDD information must be maintained to reflect current implementation.
-The PDD does not need to be submitted or approved by the Division, unless specifically requested by the Division.
+The PDD does not need to be submitted or approved by the division, unless specifically requested by the division.
 The PDD must include the following:

-Current Control Measure Implementation and Procedures: The specific PDD content required by Parts I.D., I.E. and III that describes how the requirements of Parts I.D., I.E. and III are met.
+Current Control Measure Implementation and Procedures: The specific PDD content required by Parts I.D., I.E. and III that describes how the requirements of Parts I.D, I.E and III are met.
 Requirements subject to a compliance schedule do not need to be addressed in the PDD until the due date in the compliance schedule in Part I.H.

 Current Documents and Electronic Records: A list of citations for documents and electronic records used to comply with permit requirements.
 It is not required that the PDD repeat the information included in the cited documents.
 The PDD must include the names of the most recent version of the documents, date of the document, and location(s) where the supporting documentation is maintained.